 Kendall Jenner, Hailey Baldwin, and Bella Hadid have another thing in common, aside from their famous families and multi-million dollar modeling contracts: Tiny, hidden tattoos.
 The mini works of art have become increasingly popular in the last few years, thanks in large part to their hide-ability (and the fact that they're really, really fun to show off on Instagram).
 But with any tattoo — large, small, or in-between — there are still some things you should know before getting a tiny tattoo, no matter how easy it is to cover with makeup or a bracelet.

 With small tattoos, there is an entirely different set of things to look out for, especially because there is less leeway for error.
 If an artist messes up a line on a tiny tat, it's not like they can go over it and fix it the same way they could with a big one.
-Perfection is key with small lines, which is why you need to know what your getting into beforehand.
+Perfection is key with small lines, which is why you need to know what you’re getting into beforehand.

 Here are seven facts about tiny tattoos to consider before you get one, care of Brian Keith Thompson, celebrity piercer and owner of Body Electric Tattoo.
 And don't worry, none of them involve getting permission from anyone to do it.
 It's your body, after all!

 1. Some Artists Won’t Do Them